mahaloz/ctf-wiki-en/docs/misc/archive/zip.md

 #### Basics

-- an encrypted compressed file
+- An encrypted compressed file

 - A software to compress files, such as, `7z` or `zip`, to view compressed file details.
 In Linux, you can use `zipinfo -v` to view the details, such as encryption algorithms, etc